All About Postal Service Mail Sorters, Processors, and Processing Machine Operators

 Becoming a Postal Service Mail Processing Machine Operator

-What education is needed to be a Postal Service Mail Sorter, Processor, and Processing Machine Operator?
+What education or degrees do I need to become a Postal Service Mail Sorter, Processor, and Processing Machine Operator?

 How many years of work experience do I need?

-Where Postal Service Mail Sorters, Processors, and Processing Machine Operators Work
+Postal Service Mail Sorters, Processors, and Processing Machine Operators Sector

-Postal Service Mail Sorters, Processors, and Processing Machine Operators work in the following industries:
+The table below shows the approximate number of Postal Service Mail Sorters, Processors, and Processing Machine Operators employed by various industries.

 References: